OKX

 Conditional order architecture

-Conditional orders (OKX algo orders) use a hybrid architecture for optimal performance and reliability:
+Conditional orders (OKX algo orders) use a hybrid architecture:

-/api/v5/trade/order-algo) - Status updates: Via WebSocket business endpoint (
+/api/v5/trade/order-algo). - Status updates: WebSocket business endpoint (

-/ws/v5/business) on theorders-algochannel - Cancellation: Via HTTP REST API using algo order ID tracking
+/ws/v5/business) on theorders-algochannel. - Cancellation: HTTP REST API with algo order ID tracking.

 This design ensures: